-Wave bye-bye to streaks, stains & patches
+Wave goodbye to streaks, stains & patches with our easy-to-follow guide

 How to remove fake tan from your face